Last Updated on September 28, 2022 by Jim Ferri

 The Etna Rosso Ristorante is a family-owned restaurant with great Italian food.
 It’s a white tablecloth, Southern Italian, small, full-of-charm restaurant ($42 for two).
 Here you’ll find superb pasta dishes, daily specials, good wines, expert service and reasonable prices.
 The on-site owner couldn’t have been more helpful, especially with our wine selection.

 Our early dinner time had soft and pleasant, easy-to-listen-to 1940s-style jazz standards music playing, excellent for table conversation.
-Come early in the day for fresh-baked pastries and homemade rolls with cappuccino.
+Certainly come early in the day for fresh-baked pastries and homemade rolls with cappuccino.
 There’s outdoor and indoor seating and it’s family-friendly, wheelchair-friendly and LGBT-friendly.
 I can’t forget its yummy eggplant parm, always a favorite I like to order anywhere.

 We found Nick’s Italian Bistro and Upstairs Supper Club to be a lovely and fun restaurant with classic Italian specialties (around $25 each).
 Our small group, which included Suki’s brother and a local friend, chose to dine on the upstairs deck.
 There we enjoyed the balmy tropical climate and soothing breeze.